 - Something as “simple” as impacted earwax can cause tinnitus symptoms.
 Your hearing specialist can provide safe earwax removal and ear cleaning procedures that will eliminate this problem.

-- Sometimes medications for other conditions can aggravate tinnitus, so having your hearing specialist confer with your doctor to see if an alternative medication can be used to treat the issue instead.
+- Sometimes medications for other conditions can aggravate tinnitus, so confer with your doctor to see if an alternative medication can be used to treat the issue instead.

 - Some cardiovascular conditions can even cause tinnitus, so having those treated can minimize the problem as well.

-Your hearing expert can also recommend tinnitus therapies and techniques including white noise machines, hearing aids or sound masking devices that counter the frequency at which your particular sonic irritant plays.
+Your hearing specialist can also recommend tinnitus therapies and techniques including white noise machines, hearing aids, or sound masking devices that counter the frequency at which your particular sonic irritant plays.
 Counseling and tinnitus retraining have also helped many people overcome the problem.

-Don’t just accept that you have to suffer the buzzing drones, sirens or dial tones of tinnitus without any help.
-Contact your hearing specialist and ask about what the new neuron discoveries mean and what new hearing treatments there are today that can help you get relief.
+Don’t just accept that you have to suffer the buzzing drones, sirens, or dial tones of tinnitus without any help.
+Contact your hearing specialist and ask what new hearing treatments there are today that can help you get relief.